yukselh20/ticketAppLab6/README.md

   The `Ticket` class implements the `Comparable` interface by overriding `compareTo`, which defines a natural order (e.g., by id).
 This allows sorting Ticket objects without requiring external comparators.

 - **Comparator and Streams:**
-  In commands like `print_descending`, Java Streams and `Comparator` are used to sort the collection.
+  In common.commands like `print_descending`, Java Streams and `Comparator` are used to sort the collection.
 For example:
   ```java
   List<Ticket> sorted = collectionManager.getCollection().values().stream()
       .sorted(Comparator.comparing(Ticket::getPrice).reversed())